CDOT-CV/RSU_management/README.md

 The following diagram details the current GCS set-up of the Cloud Functions (including triggers), the required storage buckets and Pub/Sub topics, and the scheduler.

 ![Diagram of GCP Cloud Function Set Up](GCP_cloud_functions/GCPfunction_setup.png?raw=true)

+## Google Cloud Storage (GCS) Web Hosting: Hosting the RSU Manager React Webapp

+1. Download the project locally using `git clone https://github.com/CDOT-CV/RSU_Management.git`
+2. Navigate to the directory `cdot-web-app` within a command line or shell with npm installed
+3. Install all of the dependencies for the project `npm install`
+4. Feel free to verify if the project runs locally: `npm start`
+5. Build the project as a deployable build: `npm run build`
+6. Create a GCP Cloud Storage bucket.
+Making the bucket's access rules secure is highly recommended but not required.
+7. Upload the entire `build/` directory located at `RSU_Management/cdot-web-app/build/`
+8. Upload `RSU_Management/cdot-web-app/app.yaml` separately to the root of the bucket.
+The only two things in the root will be this file and the build directory.
+9. Open the GCP dashboard shell from the top right corner of the screen.
+10. Select the GCP project you created the bucket in `gcloud config set project [PROJECT_ID]`
+11. Create a directory where the website will host its files from: `mkdir rsu_manager`
+12. Sync the files from the bucket to this directory: `gsutil rsync -r gs://your-bucket-name rsu_manager/`
+13. Change the active directory to the new directory: `cd rsu_manager`
+14. Start the web server hosting: `gcloud app deploy`
+15. This will take a few minutes but once it is done, it will display the URL for the hosted site.
+16. Navigate to the URL to see the now running RSU Manager Webapp.

 ## Contributors
 For any questions, contact Dhivahari Vivek at dhivahari.vivekanandasarma@state.co.us.